 Detoxification, commonly called detox, is the process of cleansing the body of abusive substances.
 Detox is the first and most crucial step toward recovery.
 It can be dangerous, even deadly depending on the substance, BUT only without proper treatment.
 Choosing which treatment center (and which detox program) to enter into is equally as important as the detox itself.
 This is because you must ensure you’re signing up for the level of treatment you need.

 Most rehabilitation programs tend to last between 30 and 90 days.
 The beginning of each one of them, bar none, is detox.
-During the process, medical professionals will manage your withdrawal symptoms.
+During the process, medical professionals will manage withdrawal symptoms.
 Each substance has its own unique withdrawal process, and each substance combination has its own process, etc. Overall, detox is typically accompanied by multiple forms of therapies.
 However, these costly and long-lasting rehabilitation programs are not suited for all addicts seeking help.
-For those users who are seeking recovery but also may have a full-time job, or a family, or just a tight schedule in general, and perhaps not the wallet of Bill Gates, a short detox program is a much more appropriate choice.
+For those who are seeking recovery but also may have a full-time job, or a family, or just a tight schedule in general, and perhaps not the wallet of Bill Gates, a short detox program is a much more appropriate choice.

 Why choose Detox only?

 There are a few key answers to this question, but really there are endless answers.
 Entering into a detox program as opposed to a full rehabilitation program is extremely cost effective.
 Price is perhaps the best reason for detox only.
 Rehab programs tend to cost at least half a grand each day you’re there.
 A detox program costs much less.

 Another reason to choose a short detox program over a full rehab program is family life.
 Any parent knows how hard it can be to be way from the kids for an extended period of time.
 How hard would three months be?
 Also, given the nature of why you’re entering into treatment, younger children would surely have difficulty understanding why mom or dad is going to be gone for so long.